PROJECT: MeNUS

 edit-ingredient 4 u/1.5ml bottle p/1.20

-Edits the unit type and price per unit of the 4th ingredient to1.5ml bottle
+Edits the unit type and price per unit of the 4th ingredient to1.5ml bottleand1.20respectively. -

 edit-ingredient on/ketchup n/tomato ketchup